 Additionally, Table 3.8-28 and Figure 3.8-12 to Figure 3.8-15 show that tunneling may directly affect water levels in 56 creeks and a seep/spring (NHD No. 135775706).
-The tunneling may affect three other waterbodies (Ortega Creek, Romero Creek, and San Luis Reservoir3) due to effects on some of the tributaries to these other waterbodies.
+The tunneling may affect three other waterbodies (Ortega Creek, Romero Creek, and San Luis Reservoir) due to effects on some of the tributaries to these other waterbodies.
 The potential for all surface water resources overlying the tunnels to be affected is expected to vary along the tunnel alignment: the waterbodies near Tunnel 1 and segment E of Tunnel 2 have a relatively low risk for hydrology effects, while the remainder of Tunnel 2 has a moderate to high potential to affect surface water hydrology.
-Data collected by the USGS (2019) and San Benito County Water District (2019) indicate that the lower reach of Pacheco Creek near Tunnel 1 is perennial and strongly influenced by groundwater contributions.
+Data collected by the USGS (2019) and San Benito County (2019a) indicate that the lower reach of Pacheco Creek near Tunnel 1 is perennial and strongly influenced by groundwater contributions.
 Because this portion of Pacheco Creek is likely dependent on groundwater, this portion of Pacheco Creek is vulnerable to effects associated with tunneling.
 However, as indicated by the Central Valley Project tunnels (Authority 2017b), groundwater inflows into Tunnel 1 are not expected to be substantial (in the range of 15 gallons per minutes that subside after several days).
 Therefore, while this portion of Pacheco Creek is vulnerable to tunneling effects, the relative risk of these effects to result from Tunnel 1 is expected to be low.
-Regardless of the effects on Pacheco Creek resulting from Tunnel 1, there is potential for Tunnel 2 to create changes in the hydrology of any overlying intermittent streams as well as subsurface groundwater flows along intermittent and ephemeral streams that could accumulate and create changes in groundwater contributions to this perennial reach of Pacheco Creek (Goodrich et al. 2018).
+Regardless of the effects on Pacheco Creek resulting from Tunnel 1, there is potential for Tunnel 2 to create changes in subsurface groundwater flows along intermittent and ephemeral streams that could accumulate and create changes in groundwater contributions to this perennial reach of Pacheco Creek (Goodrich et al. 2018).

-In contrast to Pacheco Creek, the remainder of the streams that cross over Tunnels 1 and 2 are not perennial based on observed hydrology.
+In contrast to Pacheco Creek, the remainder of the streams that cross over Tunnels 1 and 2 are likely not supported by groundwater flow based on observed hydrology.
 These streams include Ortega Creek, Cottonwood Creek, and Romero Creek and their tributaries, South Fork Pacheco Creek, and tributaries to Pacheco Creek.
-Flows in these streams are driven primarily by rainfall, but some may receive some flow contributions from groundwater when the groundwater table is seasonally higher.
+Flows in these streams are primarily driven by rainfall.
 Therefore, these streams are less likely to experience tunneling-induced hydrology effects because they are minimally influenced by groundwater and tunneling would have no effect on precipitation patterns.
-However, the highly variable stream flow conditions of these streams over the course of a year make assessing potential tunneling effects difficult, because the absence of
+However, the highly variable stream flow conditions of these streams over the course of a year make assessing potential tunneling effects difficult, because the absence of surface flows at these sites during summer does not indicate an effect is occurring.
+Moreover, potential effects caused by tunneling may be disguised by rainfall and runoff processes during winter.
+Therefore, while the vulnerability of these streams to surface hydrology effects is relatively low, these effects are much more difficult to predict and monitor than other hydrologic effects (Berg 2012).
+Although Ortega Creek and Romero Creek are not directly crossed by a tunnel, there is potential for drawdown of their tributaries to cause groundwater levels to drop along those creeks.